 Sudan, Egypt say Ethiopia will not fill Nile dam without reaching deal

-Leaders of Sudan, Ethiopia and Egypt agreed that Ethiopia will not start filling its Nile dam without reaching an agreement between them within two weeks, Sudan and Egypt said on Friday.
-There was no immediate comment from Addis Ababa, which has said previously it will start filling the Grand Ethiopian Renaissance Dam (GERD) being built about 15 km (nine miles) from the border with Sudan on the Blue Nile, the source of most of the Nile's waters.
+Leaders of Sudan, Ethiopia and Egypt agreed that Ethiopia will not start filling its Nile dam without reaching an agreement within two weeks, Sudan and Egypt said on Friday.
+Ethiopia, which is building the Grand Ethiopian Renaissance Dam (GERD) which worries its downstream neighbours Egypt and Sudan, only confirmed "fruitful discussions" with the help of the African Union, the foreign ministry said in a statement.

+The dam on the Blue Nile, the source for most Nile water, offered for "all stakeholders the opportunity for unprecedented economic growth and mutual development," the statement said.
+It was not clear whether the statement had been issued after an online summit of leaders from Egypt, Sudan, Ethiopia and South African President Cyril Ramaphosa, who chairs the African Union (AU).

+Reuters was unable to get late at night any immediate comment from Ethiopian officials whether they had agreed not to fill the dam until a deal had been reached.
+Ethiopia says the $4 billion hydropower project will have an installed capacity of 6,450 megawatts.

+The three leaders had "agreed to an AU-led process to resolve outstanding issues," AU Commission Chair Moussa Faki Mahamat tweeted.
+He gave no details.
+The Egyptian presidency said in a statement after the summit that Ethiopia will not fill the dam unilaterally.

-The Egyptian presidency also said in a statement that Ethiopia will not fill the dam unilaterally, after leaders from the three countries and South African President Cyril Ramaphosa, who chairs the African Union, had an online summit.
-Sudan's Prime Minister Abdalla Hamdok said the leaders had agreed to resume talks, suspended last week, the Sudan News Agency said, adding that negotiations would be resumed at a technical committee.
+"Egypt's vision in this regard is represented in the importance of returning to negotiation ... while working to create an environment conducive to the success of these negotiations through Ethiopia's pledge not to take any unilateral step," Egypt's President Abdel-Fattah al-Sisi said, according to state media.
+Sudan's Prime Minister Abdalla Hamdok said the leaders had agreed to resume talks, suspended last week, the Sudan News Agency said.

-With Ethiopia insisting it will use seasonal rains to begin filling the dam's reservoir next month, Cairo has appealed to the U.N.
+With Ethiopia insisting it will use seasonal rains to begin filling the dam's reservoir next month, Cairo appealed to the U.N.
 Security Council in a last-ditch diplomatic move.
-The 15-member body is due to hold a public meeting on Monday at the request of the United States, which backed Egypt and Sudan's call for the Security Council to help break the impasse.
+The Council is due to have a public meeting on Monday.

-Ethiopia says the $4 billion hydropower project, which will have an installed capacity of 6,450 megawatts, is essential to its economic development.

 ALSO READ